Summer is detox season, but beware misleading health advice.

 I understand that opinion pieces such as this may not be bound by the same requirements for accuracy and balance as non-editorial content, but I hope that you nevertheless do care about and understand the importance of the accuracy of content presented as expert health advice.

-I hope you will discuss these matters with Ms Clare, and ensure that her conflict of interest is stated much more clearly if you publish future articles from her.
+I hope you will discuss these matters with Ms Clair, and ensure that her conflict of interest is stated much more clearly if you publish future articles from her.

 Here’s the follow-up message I sent the next morning:

-Further to my message last night regarding your columnist Sandra Clare’s conflict of interest, this morning I see that the New Zealand Herald was distributed with the December Health 2000 catalogue.
+Further to my message last night regarding your columnist Sandra Clair’s conflict of interest, this morning I see that the New Zealand Herald was distributed with the December Health 2000 catalogue.

-This is the catalogue that I raised as a concern due to the fact that it advertises Ms Clare’s “Liver Detox Tea” product.
+This is the catalogue that I raised as a concern due to the fact that it advertises Ms Clair’s “Liver Detox Tea” product.

 The fact that the New Zealand Herald is distributing marketing for one of the products lauded in a Herald article makes it all the more important that the nature of this conflict of interest is made clear to readers.